Central Park Stadium: History

 Financial troubles surfaced again in 1996 and the track was forced to close and with no promoter available to run the stadium the future of the new venue was put into question.
 However, during 1996, Roger Cearns re-opened the stadium; Cearns was the grandson of W.J.
 'Bill' Cearns the founder of Wimbledon Stadium way back in 1928.
 Cearns transformed the operation into a successful business and in the process negotiated a deal that brought the Trainers Championship to the track in 1998.

-Cearns then introduced the Kent Derby as the tracks principal event and managed to secure a second Trainers Championship in 2000.
-Cheryl Miller & Maxine Locke joined the training ranks soon after and Jess Packer was brought in as Racing Manager.
-Cheryl Miller reached the 2002 English Greyhound Derby final with Windgap Java, a first for Sittingbourne; the fawn dog had won the Pall Mall Stakes earlier in the year.
-Another major event was introduced at the track called the Kent Silver Salver, revived after being shelved following the closure of Canterbury.
-In 2003, Sittingbourne staged a third Trainers Championship within a six-year period and the track took over the running of the WJ Cearns Memorial) from Wimbledon.
+Cearns then introduced the Kent Derby as the track's principal event and managed to secure a second Trainers Championship in 2000.
+Cheryl Miller and Maxine Locke joined the training ranks soon after and Jess Packer was brought in as racing manager.
+Miller reached the 2002 English Greyhound Derby final with Windgap Java, a first for Sittingbourne; the fawn dog had won the Pall Mall Stakes earlier in the year.
+Another major event was introduced at the track, the Kent Silver Salver, revived after being shelved following the closure of Canterbury.
+In 2003, Sittingbourne staged a third Trainers Championship within a six-year period, and the track took over the running of the WJ Cearns Memorial) from Wimbledon.
 In 2006, the track agreed a deal with Betfair to stage 10 Sunday meetings that were screened on Eurosport.

 Lenson Joker won the 2008 Greyhound of the Year and John Mullins won the 2011 TV Trophy on his home track with Knockies Hannah, the first time the event had been held at Sittingbourne.
 In 2012, the track was granted permission to host the original classic race for hurdlers the Grand National which moved from Wimbledon.
 It was a major coup for the track.

 In 2017, following the closure of Wimbledon Stadium, the track received two more high-profile competitions called the Springbok and Juvenile.
 The Springbok was inaugurated in 1937 and is the leading competition for novice hurdlers.
 The Juvenile was inaugurated in 1957 and is an invitation competition for the best six greyhounds who still have a puppy status.

 In 2018, the stadium signed a deal with SIS to race every Monday, Tuesday, Wednesday and Thursday morning and every Friday evening.
 Following the closure of Towcester in 2018, trainer Patrick Janssens joined the track and later won the 2020 Trainer of the Year title.

 In April 2021, promoter Roger Cearns announced that the stadium had been sold to the Arena Racing Company.
-In 2022, the stadium owners ARC signed a long term deal with Entain for media rights, starting in January 2024.
+In 2022, the stadium owners ARC signed a long-term deal with Entain for media rights, starting in January 2024.
 In June 2023, the stadium underwent major track renovation costing £500,000, which resulted in new race distances.
 As a consequence the track stopped racing over hurdles.